Is Considering an Office Sublease Worth the Hassle?

-As the downturn in the oil & gas industry intensified through 2016 the Houston office market saw huge swaths of sublease space come available.
-Much of the nearly 12 million square feet of space was consolidated among several large blocks leased by industry heavyweights including Conoco Phillips, BP, Shell, and others.
+The Houston office market has shown weak fundamentals for the last 3-4 years – in large part due to the downturn in the oil & gas industry.
+During this time the Houston office market saw huge swaths of sublease space come available.
+At its peak the sublease market topped nearly 12 million square feet of space, a fair amount of which was consolidated among several large blocks leased by industry heavyweights including Conoco Phillips, BP, Shell, and others.
 Many companies we meet with are interested to learn about available sublease spaces and eager to understand if they should be taking advantage of these opportunities.

 If you are considering a sublease space for your business here are some things to consider:

 With so much of the sublease market coming from large corporate users, the most enticing opportunities come in half and full floor increments.
 It is cost-prohibitive for these companies to re-configure a single tenant floor for multi-tenant use.
 They would much prefer to lease an entire floor to one user, or if necessary, make smaller modifications to allow for two half-floor users in the space.
 In a market with so many full floor sublease vacancies there is no shortage of opportunity to secure an aggressively-priced space for several years.

 Conversely, for smaller tenants looking for less than 10,000sf the available market of sublease space can be more limited.

 So, many tenants have heard about the fantastic deals out there in the sublease market.
 Let’s dig into the factors at play here.

 How Much Term is Remaining on the Primary Lease?